 Recap of Week 7 & Preview of Week 8 of Session

-Here is a master list of the legislative bills we’re following in this 60-day session (you can click the link to go directly to the bill).
-Our list is organized by those bills “In Play” and “Not In Play”.
+Here is a master list of the legislative bills we’re following so far in the 60-day session (you can click the bill link to go directly to its details farther below).
 “Updated” bills are so noted.
-Updates within each bill are noted in red font:
+Updates within each bill are now noted in blue font: